-Astellas recognises the positive role that industry can play in supporting government and National Health Service efforts to respond to the increasing demands on healthcare systems posed by the COVID-19 pandemic.
+Astellas recognises the positive role that industry can play in supporting government and National Health Service efforts to respond to the increasing demands on healthcare systems which have been posed by the COVID-19 pandemic.

-Across our Established Markets (including Europe, Canada and Australia), Astellas is supporting multiple requests for support from national governments, public hospitals, patient groups and non-profit organisations.
+Across our Established Markets (including Europe, Canada and Australia), Astellas has supported multiple requests for support from national governments, public hospitals, patient groups and non-profit organisations.

 - We are funding patient groups to expand and enhance their support to address challenges faced by patients presented by COVID-19, for example through helplines, membership surveys, telemedicine, online support and education and remote monitoring, for oncology and transplant patients.

 - We continue to partner with patient organisations in the region to understand their needs and how the pandemic is impacting on the ground.
 Through active listening we are able to fully understand the need they are looking to address in a timely way and work to try to find solutions to support them.